-This process happens in the sticky fruit mucilage that surrounds the coffee seed, which eventually becomes the “bean” that we roast, grind, and brew.
-The thought is that these microorganisms create compounds through the fermentation process that then get absorbed into the cellular structure of the seed.
+This natural process happens in the fruit’s sticky mucilage that surrounds the coffee seed, which eventually becomes the coffee bean that we roast, grind, and brew.
+The thought is that these microorganisms create compounds through the coffee fermentation process that then get absorbed into the cellular structure of the seed.
 When the roaster applies heat to those seeds, the compounds change into all kinds of interesting stuff, like sweetness and acidity.
 (It can also lead to terrible flavors, however, if it's left unattended to.)

 The more practical purpose of fermentation for most producers, however, is that the process breaks down the fruit material that surrounds the seeds, making it easier and quicker to remove.
 This is a major component of the washed process, though fermentation happens in just about every coffee-preparation method: natural, washed, wet-hulled, or some experimental approach that hasn't been named yet.

 Yeast and bacteria are present in the environment, and will make their way into the coffee cherries at the first opportunity to start metabolizing away.
 Fermentation will continue until the environment is inhospitable (when the fruit runs out of fuel or becomes too dry, for example).